Sno-House/APISetUp/README.md

 ![alt text](FinalOutput.png)

 11. Congrats!
 You're done with set up.
 You now have all the tools to continue making your bot. **A couple of important things to note!**
     - API keys seems to reset everyday.
 This means you'll have to manually change your DEV_KEY environment variable everytime you want to work on this.
 The file you want to change is located here: ```~/.bashrc```.
 You can use any text editor to open and edit this file.
+The variables you want to edit are located at the very end of the file.
     - Cassiopeia v3 is still relatively new and the developers are currently fixing bugs.
 This means that you should frequently update your ```cassiopeia``` library before you start working.
 To do so, ```cd``` into the cassiopeia directory and type ```git pull``` to sync all the files.
 To be on the safe side, I would do this for the other two libraries as well (datapipelines and merakicommons)